consp1racy/android-support-preference/README.md

 ## Work TBD

 - Try unifying view IDs inside layouts so they can be used interchangeably with native and custom preferences
-  - This will make custom `Preference` and `CheckBoxPreference` obsolete if you target at least API 14
+  - This would make custom `Preference` and `CheckBoxPreference` obsolete if you target at least API 14.
+- Steal `PreferenceInflater` from SDK so we don't need to duplicate preference XML files in `res/xml-v21`.

 ## Known issues